calwilee/LoLEDA/README.md

 It seems like the more a team bans a "top ban" the more likely they are to lose!
 This is a bit counterintuitive, as one would think that banning more powerful champions would lead to higher win rate.
 However, we have yet to consider the fact that just because a champion wasn't banned doesn't mean that they were played.
 If no one chose to play that champion, it would be as if they were banned from the game.

-Lets take a look at how a top ban's presence in a team's draft impacts win rate.
-We can find the number of top bans present in `champion` and find the mean winreate per number of top bans present in a team.
+Let's take a look at how a top ban's presence in a team's draft impacts win rate.
+We can find the number of top bans present in `champion` and find the mean win rate per number of top bans present in a team.

 <div class="table-wrapper" markdown="block">